SciBorgs/SciGuides/projects/Java101.md

 But if you have to specify the return type, what do you do if you want to write a function that doesn't return anything?
 Well, instead of a return type you use a key word that means no return type: `void`

-Here's an example:
-We're going to write a function that prints an integer array in a readable format.
+As an example, let's write a function that prints an integer array in a readable format:

 ```java
 static void printIntArray(int[] arr) {